DanyYanez/case2/README.md

 2. If you have error running any commands, related to any softwares in Jenkins.
 A. Specify the path to the bin.
 You can find it by running `which` command eg `which docker` etc.

-3.If you have problem loading any data in ELK Stack.
+3. If you have problem loading any data in ELK Stack.
-A. restart the ELK stack and Metricbeat
+A. Restart the ELK stack and Metricbeat